-UAPD provides full police and environmental safety services to the campus community.
-The University Police force consists of sworn officers with full arrest powers who are on duty 24 hours a day, seven days a week, and are certified by the state of Alabama.
+The University of Alabama Police Department is a full-service police agency consisting of sworn, State-certified officers with full arrest powers who are on duty 24 hours a day, seven days a week.
 These police officers are vested with all the powers, authority, and responsibilities of any police officer of the state on property owned or operated by the University, or in any circumstance in which an arrest by a police officer without a warrant is authorized by law.

 In November 1998, UAPD became fully accredited by the Commission on Accreditation for Law Enforcement Agencies (CALEA).
-The three-year accreditation was granted after an extensive review of UAPD's policies, procedures, management, operations, and support services.
+The three-year accreditation was granted after an extensive review of the UA Police Department's policies, procedures, management, operations, and support services.
 CALEA's approval of UAPD for accreditation symbolizes a high degree of professionalism and a strong commitment to excellence within its program.
-UAPD has maintained CALEA accreditation since 1998 through a series of continuing reviews; the department was last awarded a certificate of advanced accreditation in August 2020.
+UAPD has maintained CALEA accreditation since 1998 through a series of continuing reviews.